-Professional floor finishers have been using oil-based stains ever since it became fashionable to add some color to flooring.
-The application techniques and procedures used for applying an oil-based floor stain has not changed for many, many years so most everyone selling or applying floor finishes will give a standard set of instructions to anyone planning to finish their own floors.
-However, if these directions are used when applying a water-based stain, the results will be unsatisfactory.
+Most professional floor finishers have more experience using oil-based stains than waterborne systems.
+The application techniques and procedures used for applying an oil-based floor stain has not changed for many years.
+However, if these directions are followed when applying a water-based stain, the results will be unsatisfactory.

-Once the floors are sanded and cleaned a professional floor finisher using an oil-based stain will usually "cut in" around the baseboards and corners with a brush, rag or pad then apply the stain to the remainder of the floor [Diagram 1].
-Since oil-based stains take a fairly long time to dry, the interface between the "cut in" areas and the center area can be feathered together, so that it becomes impossible to see any differences in color.
-Water-based stains dry very quickly, so it's impossible to feather in any previously stained areas without creating lap marks.
-However, there are some distinct advantages for using a LIFELINETM water-based stain, These advantages include little or no odor, soap and water clean-up, quick dry time and environmental friendliness.
+Once the floors are sanded and cleaned, a professional floor finisher using an oil-based stain will usually "cut in" around the baseboards and corners with a brush, rag or pad then apply the stain to the remainder of the floor [Diagram 1].
+Since oil-based stains take a long time to dry, the interface between the "cut in" areas and the center area can be feathered together.
+This makes it impossible to see any differences in color.
+Water-based stains dry much more quickly, so it is impossible to feather in any previously stained areas without creating lap marks.
+There are some distinct advantages for using a LIFELINETM water-based stain.
+These advantages include little or no odor, soap and water clean-up, quick dry time and environmental friendliness.
 If you choose to use a LIFELINE interior stain for your floor, here is the way to apply it.

-- 1. Sand the floor as usual. - Vacuum then wipe the floor with a damp cloth.
+- Sand the floor as usual. - Vacuum then wipe the floor with a damp cloth.
 Keep rinsing the cloth so that it does not accumulate too much sanding dust.
-It will raise the grain a bit but that's okay.
-The waterbased LIFELINE will end up raising the grain anyway and the slight roughness will be dealt with later in the finishing process. - 3.
-Once the floor is dry, apply one light coat of PreludeTM Clear Wood Primer with a brush or pad.
+It will raise the grain a bit but that is okay.
+The waterbased LIFELINE will end up raising the grain anyway and the slight roughness will be dealt with later in the finishing process. - Once the floor is dry, apply one light coat of PreludeTM Clear Wood Primer with a brush or pad.
 This will seal the surface and help prevent any blotchiness due to varying porosity from the sanding process.
-Don't worry about lap marks or surface roughness at this stage. - 4.
-When the Prelude dries apply the first coat of LIFELINE stain.
-This is where care must be taken to avoid lap marks.
-Start at one corner of the floor and work on two or three boards at a time all the way across the floor.
-If you must stop before you get to the other side, be sure to continue to where one board ends and another begins [Diagram 2].
-Apply LIFELINE in a thin coat and back-brush as you proceed. - 5.
-When the floor dries you can decide if you want to apply another color coat.
-It's not necessary and depends on how much color you want to obtain.
-Do not sand.
+Do not worry about lap marks or surface roughness at this stage.